dymmond/esmerald/docs/en/docs/configurations/jwt.md

 The `Token.decode` returns a [Token](#token-model) object.

 !!!
 Note
-    This functionality relies heavily on `python-jose` but it is not mandatory to use it in any way.
+    This functionality relies heavily on `pyjwt` but it is not mandatory to use it in any way.
     You are free to use any library that suits your unique needs.
 Esmerald only offers some examples and alternatives.

 ### The claims